 - Identifying the faculty members who will assume educational and supervisory responsibility for residents - Specifying the responsibilities for teaching, supervision, and formal evaluation of residents - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern resident education during the assignment - I.B.4.
 The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all residents, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS).
+(Core)

-(Core) - I.B.5.
-Required rotations to participating sites that are geographically distant from the Sponsoring Institution must offer educational opportunities not available locally that significantly augment residents' overall educational experience.
-(Detail)† - I.B.6.
-Rotational experiences occurring outside of the Sponsoring Institution should occur with a clear educational rationale that does not place learning or resident well-being at risk as a result of significant or burdensome daily travel or transit time to reach the clinical education site. - I.C.
-The program, in partnership with its Sponsoring Institution, must engage in practices that focus on mission-driven, ongoing, systematic recruitment and retention of a diverse and inclusive workforce of residents, fellows (if present), faculty members, senior administrative staff members, and other relevant members of its academic community.
+I.B.5.
+Participating sites should not be at such a distance from the primary clinical site that they require more than one hour of travel time each way - I.C.
+The program, in partnership with its Sponsoring Institution, must engage in practices that focus on mission-driven, ongoing, systematic recruitment and retention of a diverse and inclusive workforce of residents, fellows (if or otherwise fragment the educational experience for residents.
+(Detail)† present), faculty members, senior administrative staff members, and other relevant members of its academic community.
 (Core)